7 day explore Harris & Lewis Base camp

 | Trip ends Ullapool, Inverness or Arisaig

-ACCOMMODATION For this trip we will be camping - we'll set up a fixed camp in two separate locations throughout the trip and paddle day trips.
+ACCOMMODATION For this trip we will be camping - we'll set up a fixed camp in two or more separate locations throughout the trip and paddle day trips.
+Tents can be provided (see kit list for full details), if booking as an individual you will not have to share a tent.

-FOOD Includes meals.
+FOOD Includes meals - breakfast on day 2 to lunch on day 7.
 We can accommodate any dietary requirements if notified in advance.

 START AND FINISH Meet at Arisaig at 09.30, Inverness at 13.00 or Ullapool at 15.00.
 Finish at Ullapool 16.30, Inverness 18.30 or Arisaig at 21.30.